jpeaton/jpeaton.github.io/projects-wifiphisher.md

 # The Wi-Fi is Gaslighting You

-For my Capstone, the assignment sounded simple: intercept wireless traffic.
+For my Capstone class, one of our assignments sounded simple: intercept wireless traffic.

 Translation: become the villain in your own bedroom.